 In 1965 my own band, Jazzboard had been gigging regularly but only in the Sunderland area.
 Our manager, Berty Lowes, was keen for the band to play on the Newcastle gig circuit.
-Jazzboard’s break into the Newcastle scene came as a result of auditions for a recording contract sponsored by Radio Luxembourg, which took place at West End Boys Club in the autumn of 1965.
+Jazzboard’s break into the Newcastle scene came as a result of auditions for a recording contract sponsored by Radio Luxembourg, which took place at West End Boys Club in 1965.
 Lots of local bands attended the audition but it was Newcastle band – the Chosen Few who lived up to their name and were ‘chosen’ for future success.
 The band included front man Alan Hull who would later find fame and fortune with Lindisfarne.
 Following the audition, their manager Bill Keith whisked the Chosen Few off to London.
 Our manager was a good friend of Bill Keith and as a direct result of the Chosen Few’s relocation many of their outstanding gigs in Newcastle and the northeast came the way of Jazzboard.
 Amongst those gigs was a handful at West End Boys Club.
 After our first appearance we built up an instant fan base in the west end of Newcastle and became firm favourites at West End Boys Club.

 The venue, in spite of its name, had a great atmosphere and on a good night packed in around 400 dancers.